5 Reasons Your Child May Resent You

 There are times, however, when our children really do mean what they say.
 There are times when your behaviour and your choices turn their little worlds upside down.
 As a parent it is your duty and responsibility to keep your children safe, secure, protected and feeling loved no matter what.
 When you fail to do that, resentment towards you can take root inside the hearts of your children.
 And if you don’t do whatever is necessary to put a stop to that resentment, you are both going to be miserable for a very long time…possibly for the rest of your lives.

-Children harbor varying degrees of resentment toward their parents when they divorce.
+Children harbour varying degrees of resentment toward their parents when they divorce.
 Depending on the age of your child and the circumstances of the divorce, children will be resentful of:

-a.
-The parent who leaves--to your child it is nothing but abandonment
+- The parent who leaves–to your child, it is nothing but abandonment

-b.
-The parent who stays--children feel this parent chased or forced their mom or dad to leave
+- The parent who stays–children feel this parent chased or forced their mom or dad to leave

 Thankfully, though (for everyone), they didn’t like what they saw.
 So after reading a couple of excellent books on parenting and seeking the advice of trusted older parents who had been through the experience of raising teens, Joni and Chris made some changes.
 These changes weren’t too well received by the kids.
 But by sticking to their guns, the resentment eventually subsided and life was good.